epiverse-trace/tutorials-middle/instructors/practical-delays.md

 Interpretation template:

-- As of `15th June 2015`, the MERS cases in the analysed population have a delay-adjusted case fatality risk of `16.3%` with a 95% confidence interval between `7.4%` and `29.1%`.
+- As of `15th June 2015`, the MERS cases in the `Male` population have a delay-adjusted case fatality risk of `16.3%` with a 95% confidence interval between `7.4%` and `29.1%`.

 Intepretation helpers: